-Donya Monroe has been in the Financial Services and Wealth Management field for over 20 years.
+Donya Monroe has been in the Financial Services and Wealth Management field for over 25 years.
 Prior to starting her own Independent firm, Monroe Williams & Associates, Inc. Donya worked at Merrill Lynch for many years As a Financial Advisor.
-Donya was also the founding member of MWA Wealth Management & Investment Advisory group, a RIA firm.
-Donya also has been an Independent Insurance Agent for 15 years.
+Donya was also the founding member of MWA Wealth Management & Investment Advisory group.
+Donya also has been an Independent Insurance Agent for over 15 years.
 Donya’s interest and commitment in serving communities that lack economic empowerment and representation was highlighted when she served as President & Executive Director of a local non-profit organization in North Las Vegas which provided low income housing, community development and counseling to low to moderate income individuals and families.
 Donya has served on a variety of community and educational Boards and was a founding Executive Board Member and Vice President of the University of Nevada, Las Vegas College of Business Alumni Organization.
-Donya and her partner, April, of 20 years enjoy family, travel and new adventures.
-As a 32 year resident of Las Vegas Donya is excited about the opportunity to serve as a Board Member of The Center and is honored to serve the LGBTQ Community of Nevada.
+Donya and her wife, April, of 22 years enjoy family, travel and new adventures.
+As a 34 year resident of Las Vegas Donya is excited about the opportunity to serve as Treasurer and Board Member of The Center and is honored to serve the LGBTQ Community of Nevada.

 Wendy Kraft, founder of Kraft-Sussman Funeral Services, Las Vegas' Gay owned Funeral Home, joined The Center Board in 2014.
 A long-time community leader, Wendy is currently on the board of the Southern Nevada Continuity of Care Association & LAMBDA as well as on the Steering Committee for Las Vegas HRC.